bumoproject/bumo-docs-en/docs/api_websocket.md

 - Function

   The transaction that will need to be executed is sent to the blockchain  execution through the message type.
-Please refer to [Transaction](#Transaction) for details of the transaction structure.
+Please refer to [Transactions](#Transactions) for details of the transaction structure.

 - Request Message Type